zackgithuboriginal/trestore-milestone-project-4/README.md

   3. **As a customer, I should be able to sort products by category.**

-  5. **As a customer, I should be alter the criteria under which the displayed products are ordered.**
+  5. **As a customer, I should be able to alter the criteria under which the displayed products are ordered.**

-  7. **As a customer, I should be able to search products directly by key words.**
+  7. **As a customer, I should be able to search products directly by keywords.**

   3. **As a customer, I should be able to view details about a specific product.**

   3. **As a customer, I should be able to add a product to the basket.**

-  5. **As a customer, I should be able to edit the quantity of an item the basket.**
+  5. **As a customer, I should be able to edit the quantity of an item in the basket.**

   7. **As a customer, I should be able to remove an item from the basket.**